microsoft/VirtualClient/website/docs/guides/telemetry/telemetry.md

     Virtual Client logs/traces data is useful for debugging necessities but not typically needed to be kept for very long periods of time (vs. performance and monitoring) data.
 Set the data retention period to a value that makes sense for your process.
 For example, the VC team maintains logs/traces data for 30 days.
     You can name the database whatever you like.
 The VC team uses the name 'WorkloadDiagnostics' for this database.

+  * **Add Managed Identity to the 'Database Ingestor' Role**
+    Add the managed identity created above to the access permissions for the ADX/Kusto database in which the tables below will be created with the role 'Database Ingestor'.

   * **Create the Tables for Logs/Traces Data**
     Data retention periods are defined at the database level in Azure Data Explorer.
 As such, a different database should be used to host this data